arcadiaz/5828_FSE/homework1.md

 * **Conversations** refer to the conversations happen among the people who are involved in software production, which can include customers, programmers and designers.
 This is very important because information is exchanged via conversations.

-* **Specifications** is one of the core principle in software engineering.
+* **Specifications** is one of the core principle in software engineering, and software development is very dependent on its specifications.
 Everything in software engineering needs to be specified: requirements, designs and etc.

 * **Translation** is another core principle in software development.
-It means to translate software development into something workable for all personnel involved.
+It means to translate software development work into something understandable and workable.

-* **Iteration** means that software development are usually done step by step and in multiple iterations.
-It is important because iterating on a software enables engineers to make improvements on the product.
+* **Iteration** means that software development are usually done in multiple iterations.
+It is important because iteration help people discover problems and make improvements on the software.

 ---
 # References